buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionChamberElementTypeMeterChamber.md

+# Pset_DistributionChamberElementTypeMeterChamber

 Chamber that houses a meter(s) (definition modified from BS6100 250 6224).
 <!-- end of short definition -->